crwr45/sql-numerics/Investigations.md

 ```

 ### Summary
-MSSQLServer rejects values it cannot represent like PostgreSQL, but with much more restrictive precision and scale, more akin to that of MySQL, and the requirement that every column must have a precision and scale.
+Like PostgreSQL, MSSQLServer rejects values it cannot represent, but with much more restrictive precision and scale, more akin to that of MySQL, and the requirement that every column must have a precision and scale.
 It follows normal rounding rules.